FIT Files Structure

 • Local Message Numbers: Identifiers (0-15) used within a FIT file to reference message types, allowing efficient compression.

-FIT Protocol Versions
+FIT Protocol Versions

 The UNA SDK uses specific FIT versions to ensure compatibility:

-• Protocol Version: 2.0 (FIT_PROTOCOL_VERSION_20) - Defines the basic file structure and message encoding.
+• Protocol Version: 2.0 (SDK::Fit::kProtocolVersion20, the byte 0x20) - Defines the basic file structure and message encoding.

 These versions are set in the file header and ensure that FIT parsers can correctly interpret the file.

-Why FIT in UNA SDK?
+Why FIT in UNA SDK?

 • Interoperability: Export data to Garmin devices and third-party apps.